AlfaMikePapa/AlfaMikePapa/README.md

 # Hi

 ### About me
-Working in JAMAplan Oy.
+Working at Eviden Finland Oy.
 Interested in many things, such as Game development, software development and entrepreneurship.
-My hobbies include powerlifting, fishing and cars.
+My hobbies include powerlifting and cars.
 I would love to be etrepreneur in the near future and I'm working towards it.

 ### Languages
 <img alt="Github" src="https://img.shields.io/badge/C%23-239120?style=for-the-badge&logo=c-sharp&logoColor=white"></a>